TellinaTool/tellina_user_experiment/dataset/README.md

 # User Study Dataset
-This folder contains the various scripts and datasets to produce or replicate the taskset used by the user study.
+This folder contains the various scripts and datasets to produce or replicate the taskset used by the user study. `requirements.txt` contains the python dependencies for the scripts.
-[`pipenv`](https://docs.pipenv.org/) is used to manage package dependency and virtual environment for the Python scripts.
-They are declared in the file `Pipfile`.

 # Sources
 The tasks are sourced from StackOverflow, SuperUser, Unix&Linux, CommandLineFu, and Bash One-Liners.